- Status

 Our public health scientists assess risks to health based on many factors, including the potential for harm from a landfill, how people are exposed, health effects from exposure, and those being exposed.

-Our public health scientists advise the gases have been detected at low levels and are unlikely to cause long-term harm.
+Our public health scientists advise the gases have from the landfill been detected at low levels and are unlikely to cause long-term harm.
 You can read more on our assessment of the potential short-term health impacts of this incident.

 Although it is an unpleasant smell, our public health scientists have advised there is no need to evacuate homes.
 We are closely monitoring the site and, if anything changes, we will update you as soon as possible.